-When you are packing up the glider, be careful to avoid putting any unnecessary kinks in the lines and use only the overhand knot or bowline knots described for the brake lines.
+When you are packing up the glider, be careful to avoid putting any unnecessary

 Cleaning

 If you do have to clean the glider, use only lukewarm fresh water and a soft sponge.
 Use a weak soap solution for stubborn stains, and then rinse it out carefully and thoroughly.
 Leave the glider to dry in a place which is well-ventilated and in the shade.